 Enbridge has been part of Michigan’s economic and social fabric for more than 60 years, with our roots in the Great Lake State stretching back to 1953.
-And with 250 employees and contractors, we plan on being part of it for many more.
+And with more than 100 employees and contractors, we plan on being part of it for many more.

 Enbridge's Line 5 is a 645-mile, 30-inch-diameter pipeline that travels through Michigan's Upper and Lower Peninsulas, originating in Superior, Wisconsin, and terminating in Sarnia, Ontario, Canada.
 As it travels under the Straits of Mackinac, Line 5 splits into two 20-inch-diameter, parallel pipelines that are buried onshore and taper off deep underwater, crossing the Straits west of the Mackinac Bridge for a distance of 4.5 miles.